isegundo/microservices-config/README.md

 # microservices-config
-Contains the configuration file that will be provided by Spring Cloud Config to other microservices.
+Contains the configuration file that will be provided by Spring Cloud Config to microservices apps in https://github.com/isegundo/spring-microservices-apps

-Please refer to